The best ice baths for at-home cold water therapy in 2026

 As you’d expect, the design is fairly simple, but it does come with a drainage tap to help empty the tub.

-If you're after a compact tub you can fit on a small footprint, try the Ice Bath 400.
-It takes up just five square feet, as you stand inside it.
-It's made from non-toxic recycled plastic, and you can buy it in black or tan.
+If you’re after a compact tub you can fit on a small footprint, try the Ice Bath 300.
+It takes up less than five square feet, as you stand inside it.
+It’s made from non-toxic recycled plastic, and you can buy it in black or tan.
+Within the barrel, there’s also a seat inside.

 Although this could be mistaken for an indoor ice bath, it’s actually made with durable, military-grade materials designed to cope with the elements outside.